tokenshift/signal/01 - Signal 1 - Jyrek.md

 spred through the structure.
 For decades, the great egg has floated over the heart of your city, civic and national law prohibiting anyone from entering for fear of what terrible plague may still be cultivating within.
-But when you lock all the doors and tell noone to open them, someone is sure to start wondering what lies on the other side.
+But when you lock all the doors and tell no one to open them, someone is sure to start wondering what lies on the other side.

 Especially someone who is obsessed with doors.
 Professor Lurik Sian is someone.